 A regular “feature” in the group has been checking in with +Paul.
-He wrote many letters and postcards describing studies, travel, history.
+He wrote many letters and postcards describing studies, travel, and history.
+(Check out all the locations he visited here!)
 He really knew how to pack in the information.
 I especially like this one as he jammed it full in his itty bitty script to 14-year-old Sue Ann.

 This is the 1st in a series of cards I am going to send you since you indicated an interest in Rome’s attractions.
 This is the famous “Castel of the Holy Angel (Michael)” located on the Tiber River & of course very near St. Peter’s.
 It dates back to 135 AD when the Emperor Hadrian started the structure as a mausoleum for himself and future pagan emperors.
 In the course of centuries it has undergone a series of transformations.
 The last emperor was buried here in 211 AD.
 A subsequent ruler made it a fortress; another used it as a prison.
 In the Middle Ages, it was practically the citadel of the city of Rome.
 The Church also has used it at various times: one Pope lived there for some time in Renaissance days; other Popes fled to the Castle for protection from invaders of Rome etc. In 590 AD there was a terrible plague in Rome.
 Pope St. Gregory the Great ordered special prayers and organized a prayer procession.
 St. Michael appeared on top of the Castle to assure them their prayers were answered, so Castle was renamed.